NFS Slang Meaning

 1. Online Marketplaces

-• Example: “Check out my new comic book collection 📚 NFS, just sharing my passion!”
+• “Check out my sneaker collection 👟 NFS, just sharing!”

 2. Social Media